Defense Intelligence Agency: German Neo-Nazi murders

 In 2011, the German government uncovered a far-right terrorist group named National Socialist Underground, which was linked to a series of murders, including the murder of a police officer.
 A report by Stern claimed German BfV and DIA officers witnessed the murder of a policewoman during their surveillance of the "Sauerland" group—an Islamist organization that planned attacks on U.S. military installations in Germany—but that neither of the agencies reported it, thus enabling subsequent violent acts by the same criminal entities.
 The magazine cited an unverified DIA report that confirmed the agency's officers were at the site of the incident.
 The authenticity of the alleged DIA observation protocol, on which Stern based its report, was swiftly denied by the BfV, while DIA refused to comment.
 An unnamed U.S. "insider expert" for intelligence matters told Der Spiegel he deemed it unlikely that DIA could be involved in that type of operation.

 Buying data without a warrant

-According to Representative Ron Wyden, publicly available government contracts show the DIA along with U.S. Cyber Command, the Army, the Naval Criminal Investigative Service, the Defense Counterintelligence and Security Agency, the FBI and the US Secret Service have purchased data without a warrant.
+According to Representative Ron Wyden, publicly available government contracts show DIA along with U.S. Cyber Command, the Army, the Naval Criminal Investigative Service, the Defense Counterintelligence and Security Agency, the FBI and the US Secret Service have purchased data without a warrant.